leaf-junkie/react-code-challenge/README.md

 To test, run the command npm test

 I have also left a console log to show the values provided by the user in the form.
 Just open up the console and fill out the form.

+## Running locally
+To run this application in your local environment, you'll need to first clone the repo using `git clone https://github.com/leaf-junkie/react-code-challenge.git`.

+Next, navigate to your newly cloned directory in the terminal.
+Once there, run `npm install` to install the dependencies.

+To run the application, use the command `npm start`.